 Required refresher, every 3 years, for radiation workers who have already completed initial training.
 Provided in conjunction with the University of California Laboratory Safety Training Consortium.

-Required refresher, every 3 years, for x-ray machine users who have already completed initial training.
+Radiation safety training for x-ray machine users (initial and refresher).
 Provided in conjunction with the University of California Laboratory Safety Training Consortium.